Seneral/FlagPlayer/README.md

 ## How To Use

 #### Hosts:
-- No hosts so far
+- Official Host (No CORS Backend): https://flagplayer.seneral.dev

 #### Local Project: